-- Chop the meat and fat into chunks of about 1-inch across.
+- Chop the meat and fat into chunks of about that will fit into your grinder.
 (Optional expert step: Mix the salt and curing salt with just the meat and refrigerate overnight.
 This helps make a tighter bind by developing myosin in the meat.)
 When you are ready to grind, mix the garlic, shallots, herbs and spices together and toss with the meat and fat.

 - Take out some hog casings and set in a bowl of warm water.

 - Make sure the meat and fat are very cold, about 34°F or thereabouts.
 If it’s not, freeze the meat and fat for an hour or so.
 Grind the meat and fat through your coarse die, anywhere from 10 mm to 7 mm.
 If the mixture is still nice and cold, grind immediately again through a finer die, say 4.5 mm.
 If the mixture’s temperature has climbed beyond about 38°F, chill it in the freezer until it’s cold enough.

 - After grinding, put the mixture back in the freezer until it’s very cold — about 30°F. It won’t freeze solid because of the salt.
 When it’s cold, take it out and add the gin and water and mix thoroughly either using a Kitchenaid on low for 60 to 90 seconds or with your (very clean) hands for 2 minutes.
 This is important to get the sausage to bind properly.